 During my 30-day weight loss challenge where I lost 18 pounds, I requested a few gifts that I thought would help me.
 Father’s day ended up falling in the middle of the challenge and provided the perfect opportunity to acquire these inexpensive items.
 I’ve already talked about the ab wheel and compression shorts that I received and asked for.
 Both of them have been proven to be very useful since I got them.
 However, there is one more present that has been a time saver and motivator – a smart scale.

 What’s a smart scale?
 Like most other smart technology items, it connects to your phone via Bluetooth and auto-logs your weight through a fitness app.
-The smart scale I put on my wishlist has nearly 3,000 customer reviews with 85% of those being 5 or 4 star.
+The smart scale I put on my wishlist has nearly 3,000 customer reviews with 85% of those being 5 or 4 stars.
 Clearly, a lot of people are pleased with the FITINDEX Smart Wireless Digital Bathroom Weight Scale.

 - Smart body scale sync with fitness app: download "FITINDEX" app at Apple Store or Google Play.
 Help to track and manage your health index, also sync with APPLE Health GOOGLE Fit FITBIT APP Samsung Health and offers App for Apple Watch.